postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## API sync with GitHub

-Postman 9.0 introduced the ability to connect a Git repository to an API.
-Instead of using an integration, you can directly connect a GitHub repo to an API in the API Builder.
-This provides two-way sync of schemas and associated collections, plus adds features for syncing branches and release tags between Postman and your repo.
-For more information on the repo sync feature, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).
+With Postman v10, you can connect a GitHub repository to an API in the API Builder.
+Once connected, you can sync your API's definition and associated collections between Postman and GitHub.
+You can switch branches, pull changes from the repository, and push changes to the repository, all from within Postman.
+To learn more about syncing your API with GitHub, see [Versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).

 ## Generating a GitHub personal access token

-To integrate with GitHub, you will need a GitHub personal access token.
+To integrate with GitHub, you need a GitHub personal access token.

 1. Sign in to [GitHub](https://github.com/).
 1. If you don’t already have a personal access token, [generate a new one](https://github.com/settings/tokens).
 You can use a classic token or a [fine-grained token](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/).